sodadata/docs/soda-cloud/add-datasource.md

 ## Go further

 * Next step: Create a new [agreement]({% link soda-cloud/agreements.md %}).
-* Consider completing the [Quick start for Soda Cloud]({% link soda/quick-start-sodacloud.md %}) for more context around setting up a new data source.
+* Consider completing the [Enable end-user data quality testing]({% link soda/quick-start-end-user.md %}) guide for more context around setting up a new data source.
 * Need help?
 Join the <a href="https://community.soda.io/slack" target="_blank"> Soda community on Slack</a>.
 <br />